Modern open-concept home with a dehumidifier, ventilation fan, range hood, open window, ceiling fan, and humidity monitor showing 45 percent.

 • Mold appears repeatedly in the same areas

-• Structural moisture damage becomes visible
+• Structural moisture damage, soft materials, recurring stains, or damp insulation becomes visible

 Professionals may perform detailed inspections to identify hidden moisture sources and recommend targeted solutions that address underlying humidity problems.